ycpcs/cs350-fall2016/assign/assign01.md

   the element at the top of the stack.
 Hint: **```top```** keeps track of the *index* of the most recently inserted element.
 Make sure the stack is not empty before attempting to retrieve the top element.
 If the stack is empty, then return **```-1```**.
-Since you are dynamically allocating array space, do not forget to check if the *new* stack size is less than *one-third* of the backing array size, *halving* the size of the backing array if necessary via the **```resize()```** method.
+Since you are dynamically allocating array space, do not forget to check if the *new* stack size is less than *one-third* of the backing array capacity, *halving* the capacity of the backing array if necessary via the **```resize()```** method.